roniweiss12/WGS_DSD-HOMER/README.md

 Run the pipeline using Nextflow:

-`nextflow homer_workflow.nf --inputBed /path/to/your/input.bed --homerResults /path/to/your/homer_results.txt`
+`nextflow HOMER_peaks_analysis.nf --inputBed /path/to/your/input.bed --homerResults /path/to/your/homer_results.txt`